RetroMan84/Comicscrap-JELOS-RGB30/README.md

 * Video - Includes image, video, genre, rating and description

 ## Custom Comics and Logos
 If you want to make your own comic and logo, there are resources in the assets folder.
-There is a comic template as well as a resources and a guide to creating the comic logos for the system view.
+There is a comic template as well as resources and a guide to creating the comic logos for the system view.

 ### **Acknowledgments**
 * The main bulk of the images used came from the original author of the theme - TMNTturtleguy.
 You can find the original repository [here](https://github.com/TMNTturtleguy/es-theme-ComicBook).